RogueRope/docs/content/docs/tbd/unconference.md

 ---
-title: "Unconference"
+title: Unconference
-description: "Consent is a mutual verbal, physical, and emotional agreement that happens without manipulation, threats, or head games."
+description: Maybe we can do some kind of semi formal knowledge-exchange/peer-learning?
-lead: "Maybe we can do some kind of semi formal knowledge-exchange/peer-learning?"
+lead: Maybe we can do some kind of semi formal knowledge-exchange/peer-learning?
-date: 2020-03-13T15:21:01+02:00
+date: 2020-03-13T13:21:01+00:00
-lastmod: 2020-03-13T15:21:01+02:00
+lastmod: 2020-03-13T13:21:01+00:00
-draft: false
 images: []
-menu:
-  docs:
-    parent: "opportunities"
-weight: 2020
+weight: "2020"
 toc: true

 ---
 # Unconference